dhruvpandey5439/Applied-Math-Research-2026/CONCEPTS_LEARNED.md

 **Stationarity:** A stationary series has a roughly constant average and spread over time -- it wanders but keeps returning to about the same range, like a thermostat-controlled room.
 A non-stationary series drifts with no fixed "typical level," like the total mileage on a road trip.

-  - Why it mattered here: S&P 500 raw price is non-stationary (climbed from ~1400 in 2000 to 7500+ now, no snap-back tendency).
+  - Why it mattered: S&P 500 raw price is non-stationary (climbed from ~1400 in 2000 to 7500+ now, no snap-back tendency).
 Daily returns are stationary (hover near zero the whole time).
 This is why finance models almost always use returns, not raw price.
   - What confused me: I initially explained this backwards -- I said price has a high p-value BECAUSE it has no snap-back.
 Actually it's the reverse: the lack of snap-back behavior is what CAUSES the high p-value.
 The data's real-world behavior is the cause; the p-value is just a measurement of it.